On-Board Diagnostics (OBD)

 - You need an OEM proprietary .dbc file to understand manufacturer specific codes.

 - Generic Codes can be understood by any suitable data acquisition system based on its capability.
 These are open to all and follow SAE J2280 standard.

 For general tracking and use:

 - Various apps can be found which provide lots of interesting engine and performance information along with some very useful data which though is not advisable to use for vehicle development but is a good measure for driver to assess his driving habits.

-OBD-III, which is still a concept, is advancement over OBD-II which will be equipped with telemetry.
-Using a radio transponder, OBD-III equipped vehicle will be able to send emissions problem directly to the regulating authority.
+OBD3, which is still a concept, is advancement over OBD2 which will be equipped with telemetry.
+Using a radio transponder, OBD3 equipped vehicle will be able to send emissions problem directly to the regulating authority.
 It will report the Vehicle Identification Number (VIN) and the DTC.
 This can be done via cellular or satellite link as soon as the MIL turns on.